janeilagan/digital-jungle/14 published/linked thoughts.md

 As this is a jungle, you may find different topics of my interests.

-The published version of this digital jungle is powered by [my forked version](https://github.com/janeilagan/obsidian-zola) of [obsidian-zola](https://github.com/ppeetteerrs/obsidian-zola), and [Netlify](https://www.netlify.com/) for hosting.
+The published version of this digital jungle is powered by [quartz 4.0](https://github.com/jackyzha0/quartz) and GitHub Pages.